 - Reform of current auto-renewal and roll-over tariff arrangements

-- Assessing what market framework changes are needed to encourage development of innovative tariffs and products
+- Assessing what market framework changes are needed to encourage the development of innovative tariffs and products

 - Extending market regulation to third party intermediaries

-- Measures to improve energy performance of homes
+- Measures to improve the energy performance of homes

 - Rented non-domestic buildings to be EPC Band B by 2030

 - Extending the Energy Company Obligation to 2026, and more money for the Warm Home Discount